Minneapolis Drug Charges Lawyer & Criminal Defense Attorney

 Lynne Torgerson began working in the criminal defense area in 1988, now approximately 29 years.
 She has extensive experience in this area, and, has standards of excellence.
 Please give her a call at (612) 339-5073 for representation in your case!

-Minnesota Drug Attorney & Defense Lawyer
+Minnesota Drug Attorney & Criminal Defense Lawyer: Territories of representation

-Our Minnesota Drug Lawyers represent clients throughout Minnesota including the following cities and counties: Minneapolis, St. Paul, the Twin Cities, Hennepin County, Ramsey County, Anoka, Anoka County, Becker County, Beltrami, Benton, Big Stone, Blaine, Blue Earth, Bloomington, Brooklyn Center, Brooklyn Park, Brown, Burnsville, Carlton, Carver, Cass, Chaska, Chippewa, Chisago, Clay, Clearwater, Cook, Coon Rapids, Cottonwood, Crow Wing, Crystal, Dakota, Dodge, Douglas, Eden Prairie, Edina, Excelsior, Faribault, Fillmore, Freeborn, Golden Valley, Goodhue, Grant, Hastings, Hennepin, Hopkins, Houston, Hubbard, Isanti, Itasca, Jackson, Kanabec, Kandiyohi, Kittson, Koochiching, Lac Qui Parle, Lake, Lake of the Woods, LeSueur, Lincoln, Lyon, Mahnomen, Maple Grove, Maplewood, Marshall, Martin, McLeod, Meeker, Mille Lacs, Minnetonka, Morrison, Mound, Mower, Murray, New Brighton, New Hope, Nicollet, Nobles, Norman, Olmsted, Otter Tail, Pennington, Pine, Pipestone, Plymouth, Polk, Pope, Ramsey, Red Lake, Redwood, Renville, Rice, Robbinsdale, Rock Roseau, Saint Louis Park, Scott, Sherburne, Sibley, St. Anthony, St. Louis, St. Paul, Stearns, Steele, Stevens, Swift, Tood, Traverse, Wabasha, Wadena, Waseca, Washington, Watonwan, Wilkin, Winona, Woodbury, and Wrignt.
+Our Minnesota Drug Lawyer represent clients throughout Minnesota including the following cities and counties: Minneapolis, St. Paul, the Twin Cities, Hennepin County, Ramsey County, Anoka, Anoka County, Becker County, Beltrami, Benton, Big Stone, Blaine, Blue Earth, Bloomington, Brooklyn Center, Brooklyn Park, Brown, Burnsville, Carlton, Carver, Cass, Chaska, Chippewa, Chisago, Clay, Clearwater, Cook, Coon Rapids, Cottonwood, Crow Wing, Crystal, Dakota, Dodge, Douglas, Eden Prairie, Edina, Excelsior, Faribault, Fillmore, Freeborn, Golden Valley, Goodhue, Grant, Hastings, Hennepin, Hopkins, Houston, Hubbard, Isanti, Itasca, Jackson, Kanabec, Kandiyohi, Kittson, Koochiching, Lac Qui Parle, Lake, Lake of the Woods, LeSueur, Lincoln, Lyon, Mahnomen, Maple Grove, Maplewood, Marshall, Martin, McLeod, Meeker, Mille Lacs, Minnetonka, Morrison, Mound, Mower, Murray, New Brighton, New Hope, Nicollet, Nobles, Norman, Olmsted, Otter Tail, Pennington, Pine, Pipestone, Plymouth, Polk, Pope, Ramsey, Red Lake, Redwood, Renville, Rice, Robbinsdale, Rock Roseau, Saint Louis Park, Scott, Sherburne, Sibley, St. Anthony, St. Louis, St. Paul, Stearns, Steele, Stevens, Swift, Tood, Traverse, Wabasha, Wadena, Waseca, Washington, Watonwan, Wilkin, Winona, Woodbury, and Wrignt.
 Lynne Torgerson, Esq., a lawyer of excellence, represents clients throughout the entire State of Minnesota.